-Two (2) hydro-geomorphic unit was identified traversing the PAOI, namely an unchanneled valley bottom (UCVB) wetland and a floodplain system.
+A single hydro-geomorphic unit was identified traversing the PAOI, namely an unchanneled valley bottom (UCVB) wetland.
 The following is summarised for the functional assessment:

-- The overall functional benefit of the services provided by the systems were determined to be moderate (class C); - The integrity of the systems was determined to be Largely Modified (class D); - The ecological importance and sensitivity of the systems was determined to be moderate (class C); - The recommended ecological category for the system I to maintain a largely modified (class D) category; and - The buffer widths for the systems is 15 m.
+- The overall functional benefit of the services provided by the system were determined to be moderate (class C); - The integrity of the system was determined to be Largely Modified (class D); - The ecological importance and sensitivity of the valley bottom systems was determined to be moderate (class C); - The recommended ecological category for the system I to maintain a largely modified (class D) category; and - The buffer widths for the systems is 15 m.

-The National Web based Environmental Screening Tool has characterised the aquatic theme sensitivity for the area as "Low" sensitivity, with suspected wetland areas and rivers characterised as "Very High" sensitivity.
+The National Web based Environmental Screening Tool has characterised the aquatic theme sensitivity for the area as "Low" sensitivity, with suspected wetland areas characterised as "Very High" sensitivity.
 The overall sensitivity for the delineated resources is presented below, with supporting justifications: